stassa/louise/README.md

 order logic clauses called _metarules_.
 Together, examples, background knowledge and metarules form the elements of a _MIL problem_.

-Louise expects the elements of a MIL problem to be in an _experiment file_ with a standard format.
+Louise expects the elements of a MIL problem to be in an _experiment file_ which is a Prolog module file with a standard format.
 The following is an example showing how to use Louise to learn the "ancestor" relation from the examples, background knowledge and metarules defined in the experiment file `louise/data/examples/tiny_kinship.pl` using the learning predicate `learn/1`.

 In summary, there are four steps to running an example: a) start Louise; b) edit the configuration file to select an experiment file; c) load the experiment file into memory; d) run a learning query.
 These four steps are described in detail below.

- 1. Consult the project's load file into Swi-Prolog to load necessary files into
+ 1. Consult the project's load file into SWI-Prolog to load necessary files into
     memory:

     In a graphical environment: